tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 Explain to students that deep neural networks allow creating computational models composed of multiple layers that can learn representations of data with multiple levels of abstraction.

-* For example, in image recognition, each layer can identify different features of an input image to decide what is it about.
+* For example, in image recognition, each layer can identify different features of an input image to decide what it's about.

 Explain to students that deep neural networks are fun!
-Open the [Quick, Drawn! web application](https://quickdraw.withgoogle.com) in your browser and slack out the URL to students.
+Open the [Quick, Draw! web application](https://quickdraw.withgoogle.com) in your browser and slack out the URL to students.
 Explain to students that they are going to play a Pictionary-like game using the power of deep learning.

-* The Quick, Draw! an application that can identify an image from a trace.
+* _Quick, Draw!_ is an application that can identify an image from a trace.

 * The game asks you to draw something in less than 20 seconds while the deep learning algorithm tries to guess what the trace could be.